datastax/spark-cassandra-connector/doc/1_connecting.md

 ### Configuring Catalogs to Cassandra

-DatasourceV2 makes connecting to Cassandra now easier than ever.
+DatasourceV2 introduced in Spark 3.0 makes connecting to Cassandra now easier than ever.
 Parameters for configuring your connection can be done in the SparkConf, SparkSession, spark-defaults file or individually for the Catalog.
 Once a catalog is configured it can be accessed through both SparkSql and DataFrames to read from, write to, create, and drop Cassandra tables.